RaulTheMiner17/Coldplay_IR_App/README.md

-Coldplay IR app to turn on the LED wristband from the concert (only works with Ocrustar IR blaster)
+Coldplay IR App to turn on the LED wristband from the concert (only works with Ocrustar IR blaster)